cschwatz/Cat_vs_Slimes/README.md

 - **improved collision**: Since rectangular hitboxes were used in this project, collision might fell wonky/unfair sometimes.
 Thus, switching the collision mechanic to be handled by pygame masks would probably result in a better experience.
 - **Sounds**: Sounds seem a little wonky, as in, sometimes they are played correctly and sometimes they are not.
 - **Optimization**: The code could be  optimized in many ways.
-One particular way is to reduce repetition of methods, such as the method ```load_sprite``` which returns a subsurface to act as a frame of animation.
+One particular way is to reduce repetition of methods, such as the method ```load_sprite``` which returns a subsurface to act as a frame of an animation.
 This method is used by many files in the project, which could have been implemented in a single support file and imported to the others.

 ## Credits